erikacamilleri/secib-java-course/java-ib-sec/src/lower/lesson11/README.md

 The above declaration does two things:
 1. Declares a variable called *jack* of the type *Soldier*
-2. Creates a physical copy of the objeect and assigns a unique reference to *jack*
+2. Creates a physical copy of the object and assigns a unique reference to *jack*

 To really showcase the above, we could have rewritten the statement above to show the steps individually: